Matter and Materials: Identify and apply knowledge of organic molecules in everyday life and industrial context

 .

-2. There are two hydroxyl groups, therefore the compound is an alcohol, and the suffix is -diol.
+Note that the way we number the carbon atoms matters.
+The hydroxyl group is given the lowest possible number and so this compound is not butan-3-ol. - There are two hydroxyl groups, therefore the compound is an alcohol, and the suffix is -diol.
 There are seven carbon atoms in the longest chain, so the prefix is hept-.
 There are only single carbon-carbon bonds, therefore the prefix becomes heptan-.
 The hydroxyl groups are both attached to the third carbon atom (-3,3-diol).
 The branched methyl chain is attached to the fourth carbon atom.
 The molecule is 4-methylheptan-3,3-diol.

 .